eslamdyab21/Data-exchange-processing/README.md

-# Introspect-Capital
+# Data exchange processing
-Introspect Capital Tasks for the technical interview
+Tasks for a technical interview

 ## Tadawul-Exchange-Website